Gaia philosophy: Gaia in the social sciences and politics

-A social science view of Gaia theory is the role of humans as a keystone species who may be able to accomplish global homeostasis.
+A social science view of Gaia theory is the role of humans as a keystone species that may be able to accomplish global homeostasis.
 Whilst a few social scientists who draw inspiration from 'organic' views of society have embraced Gaia philosophy as a way to explain the human-nature interconnections, most professional social scientists are more involved in reflecting upon the way Gaia philosophy is used and engaged with within sub-sections of society.
 Alan Marshall, in the Department of Social Sciences at Mahidol University, for example, reflects upon the way Gaia philosophy has been used and advocated in various societal settings by environmentalists, spiritualists, managers, economists, and scientists and engineers.
-As Marshall explains, most social scientists had already given up on systems ideas of society in the 1960s before Gaia philosophy was born under James Lovelock's ideas since such ideas were interpreted as supporting conservatism and traditionalism.
+As Marshall explains, most social scientists had already given up on systems ideas of society in the 1960s before Gaia philosophy was born under James Lovelock's ideas, since such ideas were interpreted as supporting conservatism and traditionalism.
 Gaia theory also influenced the dynamics of green politics.

 Gaia in religion

 Rosemary Radford Ruether, the American feminist scholar and theologian, wrote a book called Gaia and God: An Ecofeminist Theology of Earth Healing.

 A book edited by Allan Hunt Badiner called Dharma Gaia explores the ground where Buddhism and ecology meet through writings by the Dalai Lama, Gary Snyder, Thich Nhat Hanh, Allen Ginsberg, David Abram, Joanna Macy, Robert Aitken, and 25 other Buddhists and ecologists.

-Gaianism, an earth-centered philosophical, holistic, and spiritual belief that shares expressions with earth religions and paganism while not identifying exclusively with any specific religion, sprang from the gaia hypothesis.
+Gaianism, an earth-centered philosophical, holistic, and spiritual belief that shares expressions with earth religions and paganism while not identifying exclusively with any specific religion, sprang from the Gaia hypothesis.

 Criticism

 One of the most problematic issues with referring to Gaia as an organism is its apparent failure to meet the biological criterion of being able to reproduce.
 Richard Dawkins has asserted that the planet is not the offspring of any parents and is unable to reproduce.
+To this criticism, Carlos de Castro gives a double response in his Organic Gaia Theory: first, that we also consider 'living beings' many that cannot reproduce either, like human babies, infertile adults, and elderly women, ant workers, or the last dodo; second, that according to the Panspermia hypothesis, Gaia could still reproduce.